 - store medicated feed so as to avoid the risk of cross-contamination

-- handle feeds so that contamination and cross-contamination does not occur
+- handle feeds so that contamination and cross-contamination do not occur

 - clean watering systems regularly

-- anybody with responsibility for feeding and handling of animals must possess the required ability, knowledge and competence
+- ensure that anybody with responsibility for feeding and handling of animals possesses the required ability, knowledge and competence

 Further information can be found in the Veterinary Medicines Directorate guidance notes on the GOV.UK website.

-For more information on feed please see 'Feed hygiene for farmers & growers'.
+For more information on feed please see 'Feed hygiene for farmers and growers' and guidance for farmers producing animal feed on the Food Standards Agency website.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.